Mamiglia/notes/content/Mechanistic Interpretability/The Clock and the Pizza.md

 ---
 title: The Clock and the Pizza
 description:
-date: 2024-03-11
+date: 2024-11-13
 tags:
   - paper
 status: active/draft
 url: https://arxiv.org/abs/2306.17844
 ---
-This paper analyzes algorithmic discovery in neural networks and how
+This paper analyzes algorithmic discovery in neural networks and how it can differ.
+The task at hand is modular addition, given $a, b$ and fixed $p$ it computes:
+$$
+(a+b)\%p
+$$It strongly refers to [[Progress Measure for Grokking]] in which they reliably find a "*Clock*" algorithm that computes this operation via a circular embedding of the numbers and multiplication (rotation matrix).

+What they show is that with different architectures, width, depth, the net can develop algorithms different from the Clock.
+In particular they analyze this *"Pizza"* algorithm which performs the same operation but through